 If this is a marketing email and it seems to be – why are they asking me to sign up for their marketing emails?

 I’ve checked my email history with Schuh and so far I’ve only received this message and an email receipt.

 When I’ve checked, my email receipt from Schuh has the same ‘sign up footer’.
 It makes sense in that context, as I’ve given Schuh my email to send me a receipt.

-But as I’ve only receive these two messages from Schuh (three months apart), it seems clear to me that I’ve not actually ‘explicitly opted in’ to receive email marketing messages from Schuh.
+But as I’ve only received these two messages from Schuh (three months apart), it seems clear to me that I’ve not actually ‘explicitly opted in’ to receive email marketing messages from Schuh.

-At the moment as this email message is related to a purchase, my feeling is that Schuh can just about get away with it.
-However, when the revised data protection changes come into force, without my explicit consent, it would be illegal for Schuh to send me this message.
+At the moment as this email message is related to a purchase, under PECR, my feeling is that Schuh can just about get away with it.
+However, if I was Schuh I’d be making sure I collect clear consent from future signups.

 It seems to be a marketing email to me so it should have an unsubscribe link.
 It doesn’t.
 Naughty Schuh, all that great work undone.
 You need to have an unsubscribe link, don’t fear it, embrace it.

-You want to be sending emails that people want to receive, and you need to know those people that don’t want your messages anymore.
+You want to be sending emails that people want to receive, and you need to know those people who don’t want your messages anymore.

 In summary – have they created great email marketing?